kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Retrospective
 ~~~~~~~~~~~~~~~~~~~~
-This sprint was incredible productive.
+This sprint was incredibly productive.
 We saw a flaw in our design though,
 and will have to work with the team to create a system for more cameras.